kimrojas/GOFEE/README.md

 ```
 similarity_thr: float
         Default: 0.999
         "Threshold to skip DFT evaluation of very similar structure.
-The structure will be just copied from the already evaluated structure instead."
+The structure will be just copied from the already evaluated structure instead.
+The similarity check is performed by calculating the kerner value of the two structure's feature vectors, K(X1, X2). "
 ```

 Please refer to the example for more details.